radius-project/docs/docs/content/getting-started/tutorial/webapp-swap-connector-resource/_index.md

 ## Initialize Radius environment with Azure cloud provider

 Make sure you have the [environment initialized with Azure cloud provider]({{<ref webapp-initialize-environment>}}).
+UTM-TODO add text that this link is for first-time setup.

 If you have created an environment without an Azure cloud provider, you can [add a cloud provider to an existing environment]({{<ref "providers#add-a-cloud-provider-to-an-existing-environment">}}).

 ## Swap the connector for an Azure resource

 The "azure-cosmosdb.bicep" file contains the definition to deploy the Azure cosmosdb.
 Simply swap out the module file referenced for the Mongo infrastructure resource, changing "mongo-container.bicep" to "azure-cosmosdb.bicep" in the last resource of the file.
+TODO - talk about swapping the file name in the app.bicep file.

 {{< rad file="snippets/app-azure.bicep" embed=true marker="//MONGOMODULE">}}